Skip to main content

 Option 2: Via the merge request body or a commit message

-You may also reference issues from the description of merge pull request or via commit messages using an auto-closing keyword such as fix, fixes, close, closes, resolve, and resolves, for instance:
+You may also reference issues from the description of merge requests or via commit messages using an auto-closing keyword such as fix, fixes, close, closes, resolve, and resolves, for instance:

 • This MR updates the handler attached to the login button.
 Fixes PROJ-123